Food Assistance & Well-Being Program

 Groups, organizations, and RSOs interested in partnering with the Food Assistance and Well-Being Program can host their own virtual or drop-box food drive!
 To get started, view the How to Host a Food Drive (PDF) instructions and then fill out the request form.
 If approved, we will reach out with more details!

 Interested in helping to support the program?
-Fill out the Food Assistance & Well-Being Program Volunteer Interest Form for Summer and Fall 2023.
-We have a full volunteer staff for Spring 2023.
+Fill out the Food Assistance & Well-Being Program Volunteer Interest Form.
+We are accepting volunteers for Spring and Summer 2024.

 - Everybody Eats: A campus-wide initiative to ensure everyone in our Illini community has access to a hot meal and is provided with adequate nutrition.